-Accidents (e.g., Industrial, Technological and Transport usually involving the production, use or transport of hazardous materials)
+Accidents (e.g., Industrial, Technological and Transport

-3. Complex Emergencies: Some disasters can result from multiple hazards or, more often, from a complex combination of both natural and man-made causes, which involve a break-down of authority, looting and attacks on strategic installations, including conflict situations and war.
+• Complex Emergencies: Some disasters can result from multiple hazards or, more often, from a complex combination of both natural and man-made causes, which involve a break-down of authority, looting and attacks on strategic installations, including conflict situations and war.
 These can include Food Insecurity.

+Epidemics

+Armed

+Conflicts

+Displaced Populations

-Epidemics Armed Conflicts Displaced Populations According to ICRC these Complex Emergencies are typically characterized by: Extensive Violence Displacements of Populations Loss of Life Widespread Damage to both Societies and Economies Need for Large-scale Humanitarian Assistance across Multiple Agencies Political and Military Constraints which impact or prevent Humanitarian Assistance Increased Security Risks for Humanitarian Relief Workers
+According to ICRC these Complex Emergencies are typically characterized by: Extensive Violence

+Displacements of Populations

+Loss of Life

+Widespread Damage to both Societies and Economies Need for Large-scale Humanitarian Assistance across Multiple Agencies

+Political and Military Constraints which impact or prevent Humanitarian Assistance Increased Security Risks for Humanitarian Relief Workers

-4. Pandemic Emergencies: A pandemic is an epidemic of infectious disease that has spread across a large region, which can occur to the human or animal population and that may affect health and disrupt services leading to economic and social costs.
-It may be an unusual or unexpected increase in the number of cases of an infectious disease which already exists in a certain region or population, or it can also refer to the appearance of a significant number of cases of an infectious disease in a region or population that is usually free from that disease.
-Pandemic Emergencies may occur as a consequence of natural or manmade disasters.
+- Pandemic Emergencies: A pandemic is an epidemic of infectious disease that has spread across a large region, which can occur to the human or animal population and that may affect health and disrupt services leading to economic and social costs.
+It may be an unusual or unexpected increase in the number of cases of an infectious disease which already exists in a certain region or population, or it can also refer to the appearance of a significant number of cases of an infectious disease of an infectious disease of an infectious disease.
+Pandemic Emergencies may occur as a consequence of natural or man- made disasters.
 These have included the following epidemics: [WCPT] and [Wikipedia.
 Pandemics.]

-Ebola, Zika, Avian Flu, Cholera, Dengue Fever, Malaria, Yellow Fever, Coronavirus Disease (COVID-19)

-5. The United Nations Office for Disaster Risk Reduction characterises Natural Disasters in relation to their magnitude or intensity, speed of onset, duration, and area of extent e.g., earthquakes are of short duration and usually affect a relatively small region, whereas droughts are slow to develop and fade away, and often affect large regions [UNDRR Terminology]
+Ebola, Zika, Avian Flu, Cholera, Dengue Fever, Malaria, Yellow Fever, Coronavirus Disease (COVID-19) - The United Nations Office for Disaster Risk Reduction characterises Natural Disasters in relation to their magnitude or intensity, speed of onset, duration, and area of extent e.g., earthquakes are of short duration and usually affect a relatively small region, whereas droughts are slow to develop and fade away, and often affect large regions [UNDRR Terminology]